-The mandate for the Chair is included in the Charter of the Board of Directors, which can be found in Schedule A to this Circular.
-On an annual basis, the Corporate Governance Committee establishes and recommends, for approval by the Board, any amendments to the position description for the Chair.
+The detailed mandate for each of the Chair and the Lead Independent Director is included in the Charter of the Board of Directors, which can be found in Schedule A to this Circular.
+On an annual basis, the Corporate Governance Committee establishes and recommends, for approval by the Board, any amendments to the position descriptions for the Chair and the Lead Independent Director.